jonnyhuck/Paper2GIS/README.md

                         add hillshade to generated OSM map -sa HILLSHADEALPHA, --hillshadealpha HILLSHADEALPHA
-                        the alpha value for the hillshade layer
+                        the alpha value for the hillshade layer -bf BOUNDARYFILE, --boundaryfile BOUNDARYFILE
+                        a shapefile containing boundary data -bw BOUNDARYWIDTH, --boundarywidth BOUNDARYWIDTH
+                        the width (in pixels) of the boundary line -bc BOUNDARYCOLOUR, --boundarycolour BOUNDARYCOLOUR
+                        the colour of the boundary line -ba BOUNDARYALPHA, --boundaryalpha BOUNDARYALPHA
+                        the alpha (opacity) of the boundary line
 ```

 ### Extract markup from an image of a used Paper2GIS layout (`p2g.py extract`)